Pop Archives

 By this time, the song had been recorded by at least four other singers.

-• Another Australian singer, Donna Gaye, had already released it in September 1966 as a follow-up single to her minor novelty hit Norman-“Normie”.
+• Australian singer Donna Gaye released it in September 1966 as a follow-up single to her minor hit Norman-“Normie”.

-• Back in January 1966, Linda Lloyd had also released Little Things Like That.
-She was an obscurity to most of us but known in her hometown of Pensecola FA and possibly in Dallas, where she had a day job for a while before moving to Hollywood and releasing three singles on Columbia 1964-66.
-I have found no obvious trace of her after that.
+• In January 1966, Linda Lloyd from Pensecola FA released Little Things Like That.
+She had a day job in Dallas before moving to Hollywood and releasing three singles on Columbia 1964-66.

 The original version of Little Things Like That (November 1965) is by Texan singer Barbara Mills on Nashville label Hickory.
 It was produced by her brother Larry Henley, well-known as the falsetto lead singer of The Newbeats and as co-writer of The Wind Beneath My Winds.
 It isn't on YouTube or any streaming service that I use, but it is on a recent CD from Teensville.